haiwen/seafile-admin-docs/manual/setup/setup_pro_by_docker.md

 When prompted, enter the username and password of the private repository.
 They are available on the download page in the [Customer Center](https://customer.seafile.com/downloads).

+!!! note
-NOTE: Older Seafile PE versions are also available in the repository (back to Seafile 7.0).
+    Older Seafile PE versions are also available in the repository (back to Seafile 7.0).
 To pull an older version, replace '12.0-latest' tag by the desired version.

 ### Downloading and Modifying `.env`

 From Seafile Docker 12.0, we use `.env`, `seafile-server.yml`  and `caddy.yml` files for configuration.

-NOTE: Different versions of Seafile have different compose files.

 ```bash
 mkdir /opt/seafile